Honest pros, cons, and verdict on this coding agents tool

 AI pair programming tool that works in your terminal, editing code files directly with sophisticated version control integration.

 Yes, Aider is good for coding agents work.
-Users particularly appreciate direct file editing eliminates the copy-paste cycle that slows down other ai coding assistants.
+Users particularly appreciate completely free and open-source (mit license) with 44k github stars and 6.8m installs — you only pay for the underlying llm api calls.
 However, keep in mind requires terminal comfort and command-line familiarity which may be challenging for gui-focused developers.

 Yes, Aider offers a free tier.
 However, premium features unlock additional functionality for professional users.